theDigg/peerswap-vercel/demo.md

 `--------------Aamir speaking--------------`

-Cool so I'm still on the swap page and I found kyle's swap request right here `*Clicks bid*`, Since Kyle used an immediate swap, the exact token amounts are already specified so all I have to do is enter my address.
+Cool so I'm heading over to the swaps page and I'm looking for kyle's swap request `Find Swap Request from kyle`.
+Found it right here, so I'm going to click on the tag and check out the page for his swap. `*Clicks bid*`, Since Kyle used an immediate swap, the exact token amounts are already specified so all I have to do is enter my address.

 `* paste 0x04d6e89719b2efc3b34a0436a448d1498b44f955 *`